 Eventually, I owned 2 FM bodies with matching motor drives, which served me well into 2004, when I went digital with the purchase of a Nikon D2h pro DSLR body.
 After a short time, I added a second D2h body to my collection, and in 2014, moved to a D800, then added the incredible D810.
 In December of 2020, I received the first of two Nikon Z7ii bodies.
 Each has a Nikon MB-N11 battery grip and an FTZ adapter.
 I love them.
 While the DSLRs have been (and continue to be) great camera bodies, the Z7ii bodies are, IMVHO, head and shoulders above the DSLRs.

 While I do shoot with some of the best Nikon has to offer, I shot for a long time with a couple of old Ai-S lenses, specifically a 400mm f/3.5 and 600mm f/4, which I used primarily for wildlife, kiteboarding, and other sports photos (although I've been known to shoot a landscape or two with the 400!).
 I found the glass incredible, and the lenses a dream to shoot with.
 Those long lenses are especially sharp.
-Unfortunately, my aging eyes and reflexes are making it more and more difficult to get and keep accurate focus, especially on moving subjects, so I have sold them and replaced both with the new 500mm f/5.6 PF, an absolute wonder of a lens.
+However, technology has moved on, and it became necessary to sell them.
+They have both been replaced with the new 500mm f/5.6 PF, an absolute wonder of a lens.

 Enjoy the photos.